 Range or No Range? – Everyone Loves Wiggle Room

 The key to winning a great job is confidence.
-This goes for every stop of the job application process.
+This goes for every step of the job application process.
 When it comes to salary, this discussion divides into two schools of thought.
 Should you have an exact number you’re looking for, or should you provide a range?

 Having an exact number does exude confidence.
 It proves that you are both assertive and sure of your worth as an employee.
 Meanwhile, providing a salary range may not be as domineering, but does leave for more negotiation room which, as a result, may lead to a higher chance of getting the gig.